Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Teen drivers can increase your premium by a steep amount.
 That’s because teens statistically get into more accidents than older, more experienced drivers.
 By combining policies, your teen can typically get the best rates.

-4 tips to save on car loan repayments
+How to save on your car loan

 Car payments can be where owning a vehicle has the biggest impact on your wallet.
 But there are a few ways you can reduce how much you pay each month.